seanbaxter/DirectXShaderCompiler/docs/CodeGenerator.rst

 x86 has a feature which provides the ability to perform loads and stores to different address spaces via the x86 segment registers.
 A segment override prefix byte on an instruction causes the instruction's memory access to go to the specified segment.
-LLVM address space 0 is the default address space, which includes the stack, and any unqualified memory accesses in a program.
+LLVM37 address space 0 is the default address space, which includes the stack, and any unqualified memory accesses in a program.
 Address spaces 1-255 are currently reserved for user-defined code.
 The GS-segment is represented by address space 256, while the FS-segment is represented by address